remotion-dev/remotion/packages/docs/docs/2-0-migration.md

 title: v2.0 Breaking changes
 ---

-:::warning
-This function is part of Remotion 2.0 which is not yet released.
-The information on this page might not yet accurately reflect the current state of Remotions API.
-:::warning

 The following is a list of breaking changes in Remotion 2.0, as a reference for projects wanting to upgrade.

 ## Sequences are 1 frame shorter